Chinese Pidgin English: Phonology

 Native speakers of English use this inventory.
 Because most lexical items in CPE are derived from English, native English speakers simply use the pronunciation familiar to them.
-For non-native English speakers, who were largely Cantonese speakers, [v, θ, ð, r, š, ž] are not present, because these sounds are not present in Cantonese.
+For non-native English speakers, who were largely Cantonese speakers, [v, θ, ð, r, ʃ, ʒ] are not present, because these sounds are not present in Cantonese.

 Hall also describes a few morphophonemic alterations.
 Many verbs ending in consonants may optionally add a vowel, as in [tek(i)] 'to take' and [slip(a)] 'to sleep'.
 Words ending in [r] and [l], and sometimes [d], optionally omit the final consonant, as in [litə(l)] 'little' and [mo(r)] 'more'.
-Certain stems also frequently lose their final consonant when before certain suffixes, as in [hwat] 'what?' ([hwasajd] 'where?,' [hwatajm] 'when?,' [hwafæšan] 'how?'), [ðæt] 'that' (ðæsajd 'there'), awt 'out' (awsajd 'outside').
+Certain stems also frequently lose their final consonant when before certain suffixes, as in [hwat] 'what?' ([hwasajd] 'where?,' [hwatajm] 'when?,' [hwafæʃan] 'how?'), [ðæt] 'that' ([ðæsajd] 'there'), [awt] 'out' ([awsajd] 'outside').

 Baker and Mühlhäusler point out that Hall's data was taken entirely from native speakers of English, several decades after CPE was widely used.
 For this reason, they are skeptical of the data presented.
 Nonetheless, their own presentation of phonology in CPE is largely the same as Hall's.
-They state that [s] and [š] were not phonemically contrastive for Cantonese speakers.
+They state that [s] and [ʃ] were not phonemically contrastive for Cantonese speakers.
 Words ending in [f] in English often had an added [o] as in thiefo.
 Aside from these additions, Baker and Mühlhäusler have few revisions to make to the phonological claims Hall made.